FredHutch/find-cags/README.md

 **NOTE**: All abundance metric values must be >= 0

+#### Running from any DataFrame

+If you have any other format of data, you can use this code to find CAGs as well.
+At the moment, this isn't explicitly supported, but there are functions within the `find-cags.py` file that you can import and use directly.
+In the future it might be useful to extract this codebase as an installable module, but that has not been done yet.

 #### Sample Sheet

 To link individual files with sample names, the user will specify a